 PMI's Education Provider of the Year

 Velociteach was named Education Provider of the Year in Continuing Education by PMI, the organization behind the Project Management Professional (PMP)® exam.
-There are over 1,600 other PMP exam prep and continuing education providers worldwide with only one award a year given for this category.
+We were chosen from over 1,600 PMP exam prep and continuing education providers worldwide for this distinguished honor.

 Course Benefits and Objectives